-Every member of staff in a gallery, from curators to volunteers, should have a good knowledge of caring for paintings and frames.
+If they appear in your collection, your museum’s workforce should have a good knowledge of how to care for paintings and frames.

-Many of the common problems associated with paintings and their frames can be identified with the human eye.
-Take a magnifying glass, torch, pen and paper around your galleries to monitor your collections with ease.
+Common problems associated with paintings and their frames can often be identified with the human eye.
+Monitor your art collection with a magnifying glass, torch, pen, and paper.
 Keep an ordered list of your paintings and their potential problems so you can bring specific issues to conservators.

-Even small improvements can make a significant difference for the long-term well-being of paintings and frames in your collection.
+Even small improvements can make a significant difference in the long-term well-being of paintings and frames in your collection.

 Painting materials - Supports